javajon/faas-kubernetes/openfaas/readme.md

 To confirm the audio
 `start output.mp3`

-More on this function can be found here: https://github.com/rorpage/openfaas-text-to-speech
+More on this function can be [found here](https://github.com/rorpage/openfaas-text-to-speech).

 --------------------------------